 EXTREME PITCH ADJUSTMENTS

 Occasionally we encounter a piano that, due to neglect or exposure to extreme environmental conditions, is a quarter of a note or more off pitch.
 In these extreme situations, more time is required in order to bring the piano back to standard pitch.
-Consequently in these situations, the pitch adjustment charge rises incrementally as the severity of the pitch change increases, from a minimum of $60 (quarter note pitch change) to a maximum of $150 (two note pitch change).
+Consequently in these situations, the pitch adjustment charge rises incrementally as the severity of the pitch change increases, from a minimum of $70 (quarter semi-tone pitch change) to a maximum of $150 (two semi-tone pitch change).

 If our technician determines that your piano needs an Extreme Pitch Adjustment, he will alert you to this early in the service call, and will give you a total estimated tuning cost, including the cost of the Extreme Pitch Adjustment.